 Students going to grad school in North Carolina can pursue a variety of post-graduate opportunities.
 Charlotte is a rapidly growing city and is the second largest banking and finance community in the United States, while Raleigh and Durham are strong in information technology, textiles, and research.
 Throughout the state are opportunities in performing arts, tourism, environment, law, education, biotechnology, business, and more.

-Explore Graduate Schools in North Carolina
+Top 7 Occupations in North Carolina

 Prospective graduate student can find a variety of schools in North Carolina.
 You may find one that suits not only your area of study but also one that has an environment that fits your lifestyle.
 The following are a few highlights: